Air Date

 Share

 The U.S. Chamber of Commerce Foundation celebrated International Women’s Day by partnering with the U.S. Department of State to host the 12th Annual International Women’s Day Forum.
-This event focused on giving businesses the resources and discussion to help power gender equity amidst current challenges, including the ongoing COVID-19 pandemic, civil unrest, and political divisiveness.
+This event focused on giving businesses the resources and discussion to help women reach their full potential.

-In a panel discussing the experiences of women of color in the workplace, Kim Jenkins, the global head of diversity, equity, inclusion, and belonging at PayPal, touched on the company’s diversity efforts.
-Jenkins talked about how businesses must not only create more diverse opportunities but also create an environment for those voices to feel empowered to speak up and make changes.
+Kim Jenkins, the global head of diversity, equity, inclusion, and belonging at PayPal, talked about how businesses must create an environment where people feel empowered to speak up and make changes.

 “The value that I bring is only evident when I don’t have to pretend or perform,” Jenkins explained.
 “When I can be my true authentic self, I can be the best version of me that I can be.”